 Creating a Mini Nursery in your Bedroom

-The Sleepytime Rocker and Naka Ottoman are perfect for small spaces.
+I picked the Sleepytime Rocker and Naka Ottoman from Babyletto to help me make a “nursery corner.” are perfect for small spaces.
 Plus, the ottoman has deep storage for extra diapers, wipes, swaddles and outfits!
 You can rock in this chair without hitting the wall, and it provides great lower back support!
 Both pieces of furniture have Greenguard Gold Certification, which made them even more appealing.
 Plus, once baby moves into a different room, these pieces can remain for a seating area.

 You can make a little library for baby now, and then use these shelves to display artwork or photographs later!
 Adding floating shelves to a room increases storage without making a space feel cramped.
 We got a pack of 3 since it was more cost-effective, but only put two up on the wall.